KimCuong1804s/yaho_coding_challenge/README.md

 I) Tutorial:

-- At first time open, app will load page 1 automatically.
+- At first time open, app will load first page automatically.

 - Click at bottom-right button to change view mode between ListView and GridView.